learn-co-curriculum/phase-0-hosting-on-github-pages/README.md

 This tag includes a `src` attribute.
 Like `href` from the `link` tag, `src` specifies the location of the script we want to run.
-Since `script.js` is side by side to `index.html`, we just write the file name.
+Since `script.js` is side by side with `index.html`, we just write the file name.

 After adding the `script` tag for JavaScript and the `link` tag for CSS, our HTML will look like this: